 The SSC CGL syllabus for Tier 2 is divided into three sections: Paper 1, Paper 2 & Paper 3.
 In Paper 1, there will be 4 subjects: Quantitative Ability, General Intelligence & Reasoning, General Awareness, and English Language & Comprehension.
 It is also a computer-based test (CBT) similar to the Tier 1 exam.
 At this stage, candidates will have to attempt 130 questions in 2 hours and every question carries the weightage of 3 marks.
 There is a negative marking of one mark for each incorrect answer.

 Those who have applied for Junior Statistical Officer (JSO) and Assistant Audit Officer/ Assistant Accounts Officer will be eligible to appear for Paper 2 & 3, respectively.
-A total of 100 questions will be asked on Statistics and General Studies (Finance & Economics) each that need to be attempted in 2 hours.
-The detailed SSC CGL Tier 2 syllabus 2022 for each subject is mentioned in the sections below.
+A total of 100 questions will be asked on Statistics and General Studies (Finance & Economics) each that needs to be attempted in 2 hours.
+The detailed SSC CGL Tier 2 syllabus 2023 for each subject is mentioned in the sections below.

 - Paper-I is compulsory for all the categories of posts.